Two Heads are Better than One: Robust Learning Meets Multi-branch Models: Related Work

 \subsection{Adversarial Attacks}

-Research on the robustness of DNNs can be mainly divided into adversarial attacks and adversarial defenses, respectively.
-Adversarial attacks focus on crafting and adding imperceptible perturbation to the original input which makes the model misclassify.
-And adversarial attack techniques can be grouped into white-box and black-box methods.
-Under the setting of the white-box attack, the full architecture and parameters of DNNs are accessible while black-box attacks are not.
-Additionally, attacks may be classified into two groups based on the sort of misclassification attackers aim to achieve: targeted attacks where the attacker aims to influence the misclassification label and untargeted attacks where misclassification occurs regardless of any particular label.

-~\citet{goodfellow2014explaining} proposed the Fast Gradient Sign Method (FGSM) which generates adversarial examples.
-It was followed by R+FGSM ~\cite{tramer2017ensemble}, which adds a randomization step, and the Basic Iterative Method (BIM)~\cite{kurakin2018adversarial}, which takes multiple smaller gradient steps.

-In this paper, we mainly focus on AutoAttack~\cite{croce2020reliable}, which is widely recognized as a standard evaluation for model robustness combined with four complementary attacks, to test our method and make comparison with others.
+Research on DNN robustness primarily involves adversarial attacks and defenses.
+Adversarial attacks generate subtle perturbations to input data, causing models to misclassify.
+These attacks are categorized as white-box (with full model access) or black-box (without model access), and as targeted (forcing a specific misclassification) or untargeted (any misclassification).
+Goodfellow, Shlens, and Szegedy~\cite{goodfellow2014explaining} proposed the Fast Gradient Sign Method (FGSM) which generates adversarial examples.
+It was followed by R+FGSM~\cite{tramer2017ensemble}, which adds a randomization step, and the Basic Iterative Method (BIM)~\cite{kurakin2018adversarial}, which takes multiple smaller gradient steps.
+In this paper, we mainly focus on AutoAttack~\cite{croce2020reliable}, a widely used robustness benchmark that combines four complementary attacks, to evaluate and compare our method.